bsyh/blink_detect_live/README.md

 ![result](doc/Figure_1.png)
 The blue line represents the pupil diameter stream.
-Colored blocks denote blinks.
+Colored blocks denote the gap with the absence of data.
+Those gaps between 70ms and 90ms are considered as blinks.